jamesfaber/MIT-Supercloud-Project/README.md

-# 🎛️ Datacenter Optimization Project
+# ⚡ Datacenter Optimization Project

 ### The purpose of this project is to help reduce datacenter electricity consumption.
+The folder structure is as follows:

+#### Main Page: contains ReadMe file and miscellaneous files needed to build the live dashboard

-#### The Final Project Report and all Jupyter Notebooks can be found in the "Files" folder.
+#### A Final Project Report and all Jupyter Notebooks can be found in the "Files" folder.

 #### Live Dashboard link to the final model deployed via AWS: